The case of the World Heritage Site Arab-Norman Palermo, Sicily (Italy) - LA CUBA

 (Step 3) Here, student will be asked to provide their “own ideas” for the musealization of the site as well as for the design of protective shelters in archeological sites.
 These will be especially conceived for the case study of this semester and with respect to specific sectors of the Villa.

-General presentation of the Project and the case stud
+1. General presentation of the course and case study

 SS 2023